weiweiweiopen/peach-blossom-spring/README.md

 <img width="1612" height="934" alt="Screenshot 2026-06-01 at 08 58 27" src="https://github.com/user-attachments/assets/840f29e0-210a-4a38-b63b-a105e81207bd" />

-## What this garden is
+## The garden is made with the scene of hacker camps

-PBS turns NGM into a small explorable world built with pixel office game engine and work advanture to memorize the interview held right after covid time:
+PBS turns NGM into a small explorable world built with pixel office game engine and work advanture to memorize the interview held right after covid time.
+The world is built according to the scene of hacker camps, which is the most common format the independent art science groups use to gather people:

 - NPCs are built from NGM interview transcripts and persona notes.
 They are not exact replicas of people; they are conversation interfaces shaped by each interviewee's words, recurring concerns, and public context. (currently dismissed due to the strong complaints from tbe interviewees;
 - the campfire is a shared question place for the whole archive;